-The first portion of the trip to Cinchona Botanical garden was an hour’s bus ride maneuvering winding roads before hiking from Content Gap.
+The first portion of the trip to Cinchona Botanical Garden is a ride maneuvering winding roads before hiking from Content Gap.
 This was my first time joining a group hike excursion, the day’s group was about 20 – 30 persons.
 Fitness is immediately tested, with a steep incline covering most of the journey.
 My t-shirt’s sentiment to ‘Move My Ass’ (big up Swolemate Apparel!) was decent motivation.

 Many steps, picked berries, and clouds of fog later, a wooden sign will point you in the direction of your destination.
-Following what was a 4-hour hike, the heavens opened and released rain forcing us to seek shelter in what was left of the property’s building.
-The rain was accepted as a part of the day’s adventure.
-After about 15 minutes, the showers began to cease and allowed touring of the grounds.
+Following what was a 4-hour hike for me, the heavens opened and released rain forcing us to seek shelter in what was left of the property’s building.
+There was apparently a great house on the grounds at some point but all was left of it was the fireplace and accompanying chimney.

+Many of the plants can’t flourish at lower altitudes, some being endemic.
 I was disappointed most plants weren’t labeled so I could learn more about each, even if only a name.
-Many of the plants can’t flourish at lower altitudes, some being endemic.
-There were a few bare flower beds, which I’m hoping is a small start of the Ministry of Agriculture’s mentioned plan to redevelop the attraction.
-There was apparently a great house on the grounds at some point but all was left of it was the fireplace and accompanying chimney.
+There were a few bare flower beds, which I’m hoping is a start to the Ministry of Agriculture’s mentioned plan to redevelop the attraction.

 With the sky still rumbling and grey, anticipating the lengthy walk back, only an hour was spent at the garden.
 The return leg started on a now well-moisturized terrain, decorated with slips and even a few falls.
 The journey from Cinchona Botanical Garden was reached in ~3 hours, with an aching body and sheer relief.